 You can apply with your own team.
 You can also apply to join a team.
 Accepted teams can look through the LinkedIn profiles of those who applied individually to consider inviting them to join your team.
 Long story short, you’ll form your own teams before the class officially starts.

 How does the class work?

-It meets weekly on Wednesdays from 4-6 PM.
+It meets weekly on Mondays from 4-6 PM.
 Each week one of our successful alumni will drop by to impart wisdom on a certain topic helpful to launching and scaling your company.
 Over the course of the semester, each student team will set goals for themselves specific to their company.
-At the end, each team will pitch real VCs and Angels for potential investment.
+At the end, you’ll have met your goals and be ready for launching or investment.